TheToriqul/product-recommendation-system/README.md

 ### Recommendation Algorithm

 1. **Data Loading**: The system loads product data from the CSV file
-2. **Text Vectorization**: Product names and brands are converted to TF-IDF vectors
+2. **Text Preprocessing**: Product names and brands are cleaned and normalized
+3. **Vectorization**:
+   - **GenAI Mode**: Products are converted to semantic embeddings using Sentence Transformers
+   - **TF-IDF Mode**: Products are converted to TF-IDF vectors (fallback)
-3. **Query Processing**: User input is transformed into a query vector
+4. **Query Processing**: User input is transformed into a query vector/embedding
-4. **Similarity Computation**: Cosine similarity is calculated between query and all products
+5. **Similarity Computation**: Cosine similarity is calculated between query and all products
-5. **Filtering & Sorting**: Results are filtered by brand/budget and sorted according to user preference
+6. **Filtering & Sorting**: Results are filtered by brand/budget and sorted according to user preference
-6. **Ranking**: Top K most similar products are returned as recommendations
+7. **Ranking**: Top K most similar products are returned as recommendations

+### Chatbot System

+1. **Knowledge Base Generation**: Product information is extracted from CSV and organized
+2. **Training Data Creation**: Training prompts are generated automatically
+3. **Query Understanding**: User messages are analyzed for product queries, brands, and budgets
+4. **Out-of-Scope Detection**: Detects queries about non-appliance products (phones, laptops, TVs, etc.) and provides helpful guidance
+5. **Response Generation**:
+   - **LLM Mode**: GPT-2 generates natural, conversational responses with optimized temperature and sampling
+   - **Rule-Based Mode**: Friendly fallback responses for common patterns
+   - **Natural Language**: Casual, friendly tone that feels like talking to a friend
+6. **Product Integration**: Chatbot can call recommendation engine to provide product suggestions

 ### Technical Details

 - **Generative AI (Sentence Transformers)**:

   - **Model**: `all-MiniLM-L6-v2` (optimized BERT-based transformer)
   - **Why This Model**: Best balance of size, speed, and accuracy for semantic similarity
   - **Free and Open-Source**: No API costs, runs completely locally